 Renewable Energy Certificates (RECs)

 Tradable energy certificates that represent proof that 1,000 kWh of electricity was generated from a renewable energy resource.
 REC’s provide a way to purchase renewable energy that is added to or taken from the electric grid.
+Also known as Renewable Energy Credits, Renewable Electricity Certificates, or Tradable Renewable Certificates (TRCs).
 See It’s Easy Being Green with 100% Renewable Energy Electricity Plans.

 Standard Service Generation